-Other general and administrative expenses in the three month period ended on the reporting date amounted to a total of approximately NIS 201 million, as compared with a total of approximately NIS 193 million last year.
-The increase during the reporting period was due to the increase in automation expenses, inter alia, due to the improvements and expansions which were implemented after the launch of the new pension automation system, as specified in Note 44(c) to the annual financial statements, and to the increase in payroll expenses relative to the corresponding period last year.
+Other general and administrative expenses in the three month period ended on the reporting date amounted to a total of approximately NIS 223 million, as compared with a total of approximately NIS 189 million last year.
+The increase during the reporting period was due to the increase in automation expenses, inter alia, due to the improvements and expansions which were implemented after the launch of the new pension automation system, as specified in Note 44(c) to the annual financial statements, to the increase in expenses, inter alia, with respect to the aforementioned new collective agreement, and to the increase in payroll expenses relative to the corresponding period last year.